Quick Summary

 The "Glide Path": Don't Jump, Land.

-The "Cold Turkey" approach (working 100% until Friday and 0% on Monday) is associated with poor outcomes.
-The "Glide Path" is safer.
+The "Cold Turkey" approach—operating at 100% capacity until a Friday retirement party and waking up to 0% on Monday—is strongly associated with poor psychological outcomes.
+The "Glide Path" is a much safer, phased approach that allows both your mind and your practice to decompress gradually.

 1. Phase 1: The Trauma Taper (Age 55-60)